petergeoghegan/amcheck/README.md

 undiscovered bugs in the underlying B-Tree index access method code.
 Note that `bt_index_parent_check` cannot be called when Hot Standby is enabled (i.e., on read-only physical replicas), unlike `bt_index_check`.

+## Optional `heapallindexed` verification

+When the `heapallindexed` argument to verification functions is `true`, an additional phase of verification is performed against the table associated with the target index relation.
+This consists of a "dummy" `CREATE INDEX` operation, which checks for the presence of all would-be new index tuples against a temporary, in-memory summarizing structure (this is built when needed during the first, standard phase).
+The summarizing structure "fingerprints" every tuple found within the target index.
+The high level principle behind `heapallindexed` verification is that a new index that is equivalent to the existing, target index must only have entries that can be found in the existing structure.

+The additional `heapallindexed` phase adds significant overhead: verification will typically take several times longer than it would with only the standard consistency checking of the target index's structure.
+However, verification will still take significantly less time than an actual `CREATE INDEX`.
+There is no change to the relation-level locks acquired when `heapallindexed` verification is performed.
+The summarizing structure is bound in size by `maintenance_work_mem`.
+In order to ensure that there is no more than a 2% probability of failure to detect the absence of any particular index tuple, approximately 2 bytes of memory are needed per index tuple.
+As less memory is made available per index tuple, the probability of missing an inconsistency increases.
+This is considered an acceptable trade-off, since it limits the overhead of verification very significantly, while only slightly reducing the probability of detecting a problem, especially for installations where verification is treated as a routine maintenance task.

+With many databases, even the default `maintenance_work_mem` setting of `64MB` is sufficient to have less than a 2% probability of overlooking any single absent or corrupt tuple.
+This will be the case when there are no indexes with more than about 30 million distinct index tuples, regardless of the overall size of any index, the total number of indexes, or anything else.
+False positive candidate tuple membership tests within the summarizing structure occur at random, and are very unlikely to be the same for repeat verification operations.
+Furthermore, within a single verification operation, each missing or malformed index tuple independently has the same chance of being detected.
+If there is any inconsistency at all, it isn't particularly likely to be limited to a single tuple.
+All of these factors favor accepting a limited per operation per tuple probability of missing corruption, in order to enable performing more thorough index to heap verification more frequently (practical concerns about the overhead of verification are likely to limit the frequency of verification).
+In aggregate, the probability of detecting a hardware fault or software defect actually *increases* significantly with this strategy in most real world cases.
+Moreover, frequent verification allows problems to be caught earlier on average, which helps to limit the overall impact of corruption, and often simplifies root cause analysis.

 ## Using amcheck effectively